radlyeel/rtchallenge/README.md

 ##  Language and environment.

 C++, of course, 'cause it's "what I do."
 Ditto for Vim and Make on my trusty Macbook Air.
+Instead of Cucumber, I use Googletest, largely because its roots are in CppUnit, which I have used, and because I could find no real help getting started with Cucumber.
+The Gherkin used in the text will gguide my Googletests.

+## Ch.
+01: Tuples,  points, and vectors